tramitit/guides/en/romania/death_certificate.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Learn who needs a death certificate, the process to obtain it, required documents, & key details to ensure smooth legal proceedings.
+description: Learn the steps to acquire a death certificate, required documents, and the implications for legal and administrative processes following a loved one's death.
 draft: false
-meta_title: 'Death Certificate: Legal Document for Inheritance & Insurance'
+meta_title: 'How to Obtain a Death Certificate: Essential Steps and Documents'
-title: 'Death Certificate: Legal Document for Inheritance & Insurance'
+title: 'How to Obtain a Death Certificate: Essential Steps and Documents'
 translationKey: romania-death_certificate
 ---

 ## Description
 ### What is it?